Blade (unproduced film): Work under director Bassam Tariq and production delays

-Shift to director Yann Demange and further delays
+Work under director Yann Demange and strike delays

 Ali was reported in October 2022 to have a major involvement in the film's direction moving forward, with the potential for further rewrites to occur at his request.
 Marvel Studios met with filmmakers for several weeks, and presented Ali with a list of director candidates.
 The actor chose to search for a new director himself after being concerned that the studio's choices were largely "untested" at the major studio level.
 Yann Demange was handpicked by Ali for the position, and his pitch for the film excited executives.
 Demange was hired to direct in November, while Ali was also involved in hiring Michael Starrbury to perform a page-one rewrite.
-Demange was working on pre-production in Atlanta by February 2023, and filming was set to begin that May, with Matthew Libatique now serving as cinematographer.
+Demange was working on pre-production in Atlanta by February 2023, and filming was set to begin that May, with Matthew Libatique now hired as cinematographer.
 In March, Sneider reported that the new script was "leaner" and dropped elements that were deemed extraneous, such as a planned Eternals tie-in with Harington's Dane Whitman.
 Harington later said a misunderstanding led to rumors about his involvement in the film and this had never been planned.
 Sneider also reported that some roles were potentially being recast, including Blade's daughter.
 Starrbury's script was reported to be darker than most MCU films.

-After it was delayed and changed to a modern setting, costume designer Ruth E. Carter re-used the Prohibition era costumes she had designed for Blade on a different period piece vampire film, Sinners (2025).
+After Blade was delayed and changed to a modern setting, costume designer Ruth E. Carter re-used her costumes for a different period piece vampire film, Sinners (2025).